MicrosoftDocs/azure-docs/articles/backup/tutorial-restore-disk.md

 Cross-zonal restore is supported only in scenarios where:

 - The source VM is zone pinned and is NOT encrypted.
-- The recovery point is present in vault tier only (Snapshots only or snapshot and vault tier are not supported).
+- The recovery point is present in vault tier only.
+Snapshots only or snapshot and vault tier are not supported.
-- The recovery option is to create a new VM or to restore disks (replace disks option replaces source data and therefore, the availability zone option is not applicable).
+- The recovery option is to create a new VM or restore disks.
+Replace disks option replaces source data; therefore, the availability zone option is not applicable.
-- Creating VM/disks in the same region when vault's storage redundancy is ZRS (doesn't work when vault's storage redundancy is GRS even though the source VM is zone pinned).
+- Creating VM/disks in the same region when vault's storage redundancy is ZRS.
+Note that it doesn't work if vault's storage redundancy is GRS, even though the source VM is zone pinned.
-- Creating VM/disks in the paired region when vault's storage redundancy is enabled for Cross-Region-Restore, and if the paired region supports zones.
+- Creating VM/disks in the paired region when vault's storage redundancy is enabled for Cross-Region Restore and if the paired region supports zones.

 ### Unmanaged disks restore